Equivariant ordinary homology and cohomology: The Thom isomorphism and Poincar e duality

 \begin{definition} Let $M$ be a compact $V$-manifold with boundary.
 A {\em fundamental class} of $M$ is a class $[M,\bndry M]\in \H_V^G(M,\bndry M;\Mackey A_{G/G})$ such that, for each point $m\in M-\bndry M$ with $G$-orbit $Gm \subset M$ and tangent plane $\tau_m\iso V$, the image of $[M,\bndry M]$ in

 is a generator. \end{definition}

 There is an obvious relative version of Proposition~\ref{prop:vFundclass}.
 Finally, we have the following relative duality.

-\begin{theorem}[Lefschetz Duality] A compact $V$-dimensional $G$-manifold $M$ is orientable if and only if it has a fundamental class $[M,\bndry M]$.
-If $M$ does have a fundamental class, then the following are all isomorphisms.
+\begin{theorem}[Lefschetz Duality] A compact $V$-dimensional $G$-manifold $M$ is strictly orientable if and only if it has a fundamental class $[M,\bndry M]$.
+If $M$ does have a fundamental class, then the following are isomorphisms for every familial dimension function $\delta$ such that $\F(\delta)$ contains every isotropy subgroup of $M$: